FiBiNet++: Reducing Model Size by Low Rank Feature Interaction Layer for CTR Prediction: Introduction

-Wide \& Deep Learning\cite{xiao2017attentional}, DeepFM\cite{guo2017deepfm},DCN\cite{wang2017deep},xDeepFM \cite{lian2018xdeepfm} AutoInt\cite{song2019autoint},DCN v2\cite{WangSCJLHC21} and FiBiNet\cite{HuangZZ19}.Specifically,Wide \& Deep Learning\cite{xiao2017attentional} jointly trains wide linear models and deep neural networks to combine the benefits of memorization and generalization for recommender systems.
-DeepFM\cite{guo2017deepfm} replaces the wide part of Wide \& Deep model with FM and shares the feature embedding between the FM and deep component.Some works explicitly introduce high-order feature interactions by sub-network.For example,Deep \& Cross Network (DCN)\cite{wang2017deep} and DCN v2\cite{WangSCJLHC21}efficiently capture feature interactions of bounded degrees in an explicit fashion.
+Specifically, Wide \& Deep Learning\cite{cheng2016wide} jointly trains wide linear models and deep neural networks to combine the benefits of memorization and generalization for recommender systems.
+DeepFM\cite{guo2017deepfm} replaces the wide part of Wide \& Deep model with FM and shares the feature embedding between the FM and deep component.
+Some works explicitly introduce high-order feature interactions by sub-network.
+For example, Deep \& Cross Network (DCN)\cite{wang2017deep} and DCN v2\cite{WangSCJLHC21} efficiently capture feature interactions of bounded degrees in an explicit fashion.
 The eXtreme Deep Factorization Machine (xDeepFM) \cite{lian2018xdeepfm} also models the low-order and high-order feature interactions in an explicit way by proposing a novel Compressed Interaction Network (CIN) part.
-Similarly, AutoInt\cite{song2019autoint} proposes a multi-head self-attentive neural network with residual connections to explicitly model the feature interactions in the low-dimensional space.FiBiNet\cite{HuangZZ19} dynamically learns the importance of features via the Squeeze-Excitation network (SENET) and feature interactions via bi-linear function.
-Though many models have been proposed,seldom works fairly compares these model's performance.
-FuxiCTR\cite{jieming-2009-05794} performs open benchmarking for CTR prediction and presents a rigorous comparison of various models in a reproducible manner.
-This works runs over 7,000 experiments for more than 12,000 GPU hours in total to re-evaluate 24 existing models on multiple datasets.Experimental results\cite{jieming-2009-05794}show that FiBiNet is one of the best performance models and outperforms all other 23 models on Avazu dataset, which is one of the most popular real-world benchmarks for CTR model evaluation.
+Similarly, FiBiNet\cite{HuangZZ19} dynamically learns the importance of features via the Squeeze-Excitation network (SENET) and feature interactions via bi-linear function.

+Though many models have been proposed, seldom works fairly compare these models' performance.
+FuxiCTR\cite{jieming-2009-05794} performs open benchmarking for CTR prediction and experimental results\cite{jieming-2009-05794} show that FiBiNet is one of the best performance models, which outperforms all other 23 models on Avazu dataset.

+However, we argue that FiBiNet has too many model parameters, which hinders its wider usage in real-life applications.
+In real-world systems, both the smaller size and the cost of training and inference times are important factors to be considered.
+Therefore, our works aims to redesign the model structure to greatly reduce model size while improving its performance.